How to Enable Multiple Windows in Snipping Tool on Windows 11

 Technical Considerations

-Running Snipping Tool with multiple windows open uses slightly more computer memory, but this is usually not noticeable on modern PCs.
+Running Snipping Tool with multiple windows open uses a bit more computer memory, but this is usually not noticeable on modern PCs.

 Related Articles